Best Beaches in the Algarve, Portugal: 20 Amazing Tips

 Praia do Carvalho

-Praia de Odeceixe is one of the popular beaches for families with children.
-It’s long and wide, so even in high season, you’ll find a spot where children can play peacefully in the sand.
+Praia de Odeceixe is one of the popular beaches for families with kids.
+It’s long and wide, so even in high season you’ll find a spot where children can play in the sand in peace.

-The water is usually calmer here than elsewhere, and just like everywhere else in the Algarve, there’s clear water and golden sand.
-A short distance from here, you’ll also find another beautiful beach ideal for snorkeling – Ingrina.
-You can also go on a snorkeling trip through GetYourGuide.
+The water tends to be calmer here than elsewhere, and just like everywhere else in the Algarve, you’ll find crystal-clear water and golden sand.
+A short distance away you’ll also find another beautiful beach that’s perfect for snorkelling – Ingrina.
+You can book a snorkelling trip through GetYourGuide.

-Praida de Odeceixe – dogs are not allowed during summer
+Praia de Odeceixe – dogs aren't allowed here in summer

-Praida de Odeceixe – dogs are not allowed during summer
+Praia de Odeceixe – dogs aren’t allowed here in summer

-If you head to the eastern part of the Algarve, you shouldn’t miss Praia do Barril, which is probably one of the best beaches in Portugal for families with children.
-This beach even has a Blue Flag designation, meaning it’s extremely safe (more below); it’s known for its shallow waters, which is ideal if you have small children.
+When you head into the eastern part of the Algarve, you shouldn’t miss Praia do Barril, which is probably one of the best beaches in Portugal for families with kids.
+This beach even holds Blue Flag status, meaning it’s extremely safe (more on that below), and it’s known for its shallow waters, which is ideal if you have small children.

-The journey to the beach is an experience in itself – you can walk across the beautiful dunes, or take a small train, which is a popular activity, especially for families with children.
+Getting to the beach is an experience in itself – you can walk across the beautiful dunes, or ride the little train, which is a favourite activity especially for families with kids.

 The Blue Flag designation is awarded to beaches and marinas that meet strict quality and safety standards.
-If a beach carries this prestigious designation, it guarantees that it is safe, clean, offers quality services on site, and also prioritizes environmental protection.
-It is awarded by the Foundation for Environmental Education (FEE).
+If a beach carries this prestigious label, it’s a guarantee that it’s safe, clean, well served, and that environmental protection is a priority.
+It’s awarded by the Foundation for Environmental Education (FEE).

 Praia do Barril